lmcad-unicamp/CLAP/docs/source/configuration.rst

 - The ``groups`` directory store groups file and actions, used to perform action in several nodes.
 More detailed information about groups and actions will be presented at :doc:`groups section <groups>`

-- The ``modules`` directory store module files, used to extend clap CLI application via the     troubleshooting.
-More detailed information about modules will be presented at :doc:`modules section <modules>`
+- The ``modules`` directory store module files, used to extend clap CLI application.

 - The ``private`` stores keys and passwords files used to connect to the cloud provider and to the instance itself.
 Every key/secret files needed in the configuration sections must be placed inside this directory